-#2202.
+2202.
 SCRIMMAGE LIMITATIONS

-No individual student shall participate in an interscholastic scrimmage before his/her tenth day of practice for that particular school.
-Scrimmage is defined as a training session where the teams alternate in carrying the ball, downs are not counted, no score is kept and the coaches are on the field directing the play.
+No individual student shall participate in an interscholastic scrimmage before his/her 10th day of practice for that particular school.
+Scrimmage is defined as practice where the teams alternate in carrying the ball, downs are not counted, no score is kept and the coaches are on the field directing play.

-#2202.1 A team must complete a minimum of 10 days of practice prior to competing in an interscholastic scrimmage or football carnival.
+2202.1 A team must complete a minimum of 10 days of practice prior to competing in an interscholastic scrimmage or football carnival.
 Neither the interscholastic scrimmage nor carnival for the team or an individual, may be on the tenth day of practice.
 Two or more sessions in one day count as one day's practice for the team or an individual.

-<>#2203.
+2203.
 PHYSICAL CONDITIONING PRACTICE

-A high school shall not conduct a physical conditioning practice session during the summer prior to the opening date of authorized football practice, unless so authorized by the appropriate CIF Section.
+A high school shall not conduct a physical conditioning practice session during the summer prior to the opening date of authorized football practice, unless so authorized by the appropriate Section.
 The start date for fall football practice, for each individual school, will be determined according to the following formula:

-- <>#2203.1 Week 0 Games (August 18, 2023) The first official day of football practice is July 31, 2023.
-The period of July 31 through August 2, 2023 is established as a physical conditioning period for prospective members of a high school team. - <>#2203.2Week 1 Games (August 25, 2023) The first official day of football practice is August 7, 2023.
-The period of August 7 through August 9, 2023 is established as a physical conditioning period for prospective members of a high school team. - <>#2203.3These conditioning periods of July 31 through August 2 (zero week) and August 7 through August 9 (week 1) may include various facets of football training (teaching techniques, chalk talks, pass patterns, etc.) but MAY NOT include any body contact such as tackling or blocking.
-Football shoes, helmets and footballs will be the only equipment allowed during the conditioning period of July 31 through August 2 (zero week) and August 7 through August 9 (week 1).
-There will be no equipment used such as blocking or tackling dummies, pads, etc.
+- <>>2203.1 Week 0 Games The first official day of football practice is July 29, 2024.
+The period of July 29 August 2 will serve as a five-day acclimatization period (Bylaw 503.K(1)) for prospective members of a high school team. - <>>2203.2 Week 1 Games The first official day of football practice is August 5, 2024.
+The period of August 5 through August 9 will serve as a five-day acclimatization period (Bylaw 503.K(1)) for prospective members of a high school team. - <>2203.3 During the first three days of the acclimatization period practice or testing activity of July 29 through July 31 (zero week) and August 5 through August 7 (week 1), helmets shall be the only protective equipment student-athletes may wear.
+During the next two days of practice or testing activity of August 1 through August 2 (zero week) and August 8 through August 9 (week 1), helmets, and shoulder pads shall be the only protective equipment student athletes may wear.